 Outdoor businesses include:

 - Businesses where at least half of the sales floor area was outdoors, like outdoor plant nurseries, agricultural operations, garden centers, outdoor flower stands, outdoor newsstands, certain auto dealerships, and outdoor car washes

 - Service providers that primarily provide outdoor services, like landscaping and gardening services, and environmental remediation services.

-Outdoor businesses must still keep their indoor spaces closed to the public.
+Outdoor businesses must still keep their indoor spaces closed to the public, unless customers have to use the restroom or walk through to get to the outdoor area.
 All sales must occur outdoors.

 Essential businesses can operate